shorawitz/conext-api/README.md

 At the time of this writing (2021/05/14,) the Modbus documentation could be downloaded from Schneider's website under "Technical Publications" on the Conext Gateway page.

 The code is a little rough.
 I haven't decided if separating the registers from the code is worthwhile or not.
 It is just as easy to edit the Python code to update the devices and register data.
-For more information you can check out my YouTube channel:
+For more information, check out my YouTube channel:
 [JC/DC in the AZ](https://www.youtube.com/channel/UC8_TU2g-Yl1oMCts3pkXCbQ)

 # Setup